 OS X Ivericks Concept

-iOS 7 will change Apple's software design dramatically leaving OS X behind.
-In order to visualise the new style on a Mac screen I recreated several elements and applied them to several programs.
-Created to explore the idea of an updated OS X this is just a update of looks with a few new functions taken from both the iPhone and iPad.
+iOS 7 has changed Apple's software design dramatically, leaving OS X behind.
+In order to visualise the new style on a Mac screen I recreated several elements and applied them to a few selected programs.
+Created to explore the idea of an updated OS X this is just an updated look with a few new functions taken from both iPhone and iPad.

 iOS and OS X belong to Apple Inc. and this does not reflect them or their future plans.